 Artists including J.M.W.
 Turner were drawn to Zwijndrecht because of its light and perspectives of the island city of Dordrecht.

-See the Holland website to find ideas for things to do and see across the Netherlands.
+See the Netherlands website to find ideas for things to do and see across the country.

 Photos illustrating this post are by Why Eye Photography.